 To create your own reverse bucket list you simply need to write down things you have accomplished so far.
 It might sound simple and pointless but I dare you to give it a go.

 Writing my own list made me realize how hard it actually is compared to a typical bucket list where you can let your mind run wild.
-When it comes to a reverse bucket list, it’s all about reflecting on your life so far and showing gratitude.A reverse bucket list is all about being grateful for what you've accomplished so far.
+When it comes to a reverse bucket list, it’s all about reflecting on your life so far and showing gratitude.Setting goals helps you move forward, but it's also important to not lose sight of what you've achieved so far.
 Click To Tweet

 You will most likely struggle to come up with things as we tend to brush off our own achievements – oh, it’s not a big deal.
 So many people have done it, too… – or even set our standards way too high.
 While big milestones are amazing, smaller moments and experiences that you are proud of are also worthy of being featured on your list.
 So try to keep a balance of both.